binaryage/chromex/examples/shadow/readme.md

 to the project source code.

-At this time it contains a temporary `src/shadow-hacks` patch to shadow-cljs output code for special support for source maps being served by an dev-http server.
+At this time it contains a temporary `src/shadow-hacks` patch to shadow-cljs output code for special support for source maps being [fully inlined](https://github.com/thheller/shadow-cljs/commit/94c99bd609bf674e24b47964d37c89e57e838414).
 This will eventually go away when shadow-cljs adds a similar mechanism.

 #### Shadow-cljs.edn